DataDog/documentation/content/en/continuous_integration/setup_pipelines/jenkins.md

 6. Save your configuration.

 **Excluded jobs**
 : A comma-separated list of Jenkins jobs that should not be monitored.
-The exclusion applies to all metrics, traces, events and service checks.
+The exclusion applies to all metrics, traces, events and service checks.<br/>
 **Environment variable**: `DATADOG_JENKINS_PLUGIN_EXCLUDED`<br/>
 **Example**: `susans-job,johns-.*,prod_folder/prod_release`

 **Included jobs**
 : A comma-separated list of Jenkins job names that should be monitored.
 If the included jobs are empty, all jobs that are not excluded explicitly will be monitored.
-The inclusion applies to all metrics, traces, events and service checks.
+The inclusion applies to all metrics, traces, events and service checks.<br/>
 **Environment variable**: `DATADOG_JENKINS_PLUGIN_INCLUDED`<br/>
 **Example**: `susans-job,johns-.*,prod_folder/prod_release`